Ilias-Paralikas/early_exit/README.md

 This work was partially support by the ``Trustworthy And Resilient Decentralised Intelligence For Edge Systems (TaRDIS)" Project, funded by EU HORIZON EUROPE program, under grant agreement No 101093006

+The function to be exposed is import as follows

+from knowledge_distilation import knowledge_distillation_train

+as used as such
 How to Use:

 1. Define you model (optinal train it) on your dataset.